mmistakes/minimal-mistakes/_pages/about.md

 This is a test in the `_pages` section

-YearZero.us is named for one of my favorite albums by Nine Inch Nails.
+`yearzero.us` is named for one of my favorite albums by Nine Inch Nails.

 ![Year Zero](https://upload.wikimedia.org/wikipedia/en/0/02/Nine_Inch_Nails_-_Year_Zero.png)